 (a) In respect of Tranches A and B: Each purchase of Purchased Assets comprised of Tranche A Receivables or Tranche B Receivables hereunder shall be made as follows: The Servicer shall give the Administrative Agent an irrevocable Purchase Notice (which Purchase Notice must be received by the Administrative Agent prior to 12:00 P.M., New York City time, not less than one Business Day prior to the specified Purchase Date or 3 Business Days in respect of Receivables denominated in Japanese Yen) requesting that the Purchasers make the Purchase for an Initial Purchase Price, and specifying, for each Seller for such Purchase Date, (A) the aggregate amount of the Scheduled Receivables, (B) the Purchase Date (which must be a Business Day), and (C) the proposed amount of the Initial Purchase Price.
-Upon receipt of such notice, the Administrative Agent shall promptly notify each Purchase; it being understood and agreed that the aggregate outstanding Investments in respect of all Purchases (other than Tranche C Purchases and Tranche D Purchases) shall not exceed the aggregate Purchasers' Investment Limit.
+Upon receipt of such notice, the Administrative Agent shall promptly notify each Purchaser thereof.
+The Administrative Agent shall confirm the Initial Purchase Price with respect to a Purchase; it being understood and agreed that the aggregate outstanding Investments in respect of all Purchases (other than Tranche C Purchases and Tranche D Purchases) shall not exceed the aggregate Purchasers' Investment Limit.
 Not later than 3:00 p.m.
 (New York time) on the Business Day preceding the related Purchase Date, the Administrative Agent shall send to each